 The TV might seem like a good idea for a bit of background noise, but it’s best to avoid having it on whilst working.
 Even if you’re not directly watching it, it will more than likely take away your focus.
 Why not listen to music instead?
 Find a playlist that fits your style, and of course sing along!

-We hope these tips have helped and you have a productive time working from home!
+We hope these tips for working from home have helped and you have a productive time working from home!